johnpsousa-cyber/ncura-workshop/README.md

 Please include:
 1. Basic Details: Funding agency, grant title, mechanism/opportunity number, and all critical deadlines (Letter of Intent, Full Application, Internal deadlines if implied).
+2. Eligibility Information: Detail who can apply.
+Include eligible organization types (e.g., higher education, non-profits, small businesses) and any specific investigator/PI eligibility requirements (e.g., career stage, citizenship, or limit on the number of applications per institution).
-2. Formatting Rules: Font size, margins, spacing, and any specific system requirements (e.g., ASSIST, Workspace, Research.gov).
+3. Formatting Rules: Font size, margins, spacing, and any specific system requirements (e.g., ASSIST, Workspace, Research.gov).
-3. Required Documents & Forms: Provide a clear, tabular or bulleted checklist of every required document (e.g., Project Summary, Research Strategy, Biosketches, Budget, Facilities).
+4. Required Documents & Forms: Provide a clear, tabular or bulleted checklist of every required document (e.g., Project Summary, Research Strategy, Biosketches, Budget, Facilities).
    - For each document, list the specific page limits.
    - For each document, list specific nuances or instructions mentioned in the RFA.
-4. Budget Rules: Cost-sharing requirements, indirect cost (F&A) limits, or salary caps.
+5. Budget Rules: Cost-sharing requirements, indirect cost (F&A) limits, or salary caps.

 Organize the output beautifully using Markdown headers, lists, and tables so it is easy to read.
 `;